Frequently Asked Questions

 Can we book taxis?

-If ordering a taxi, please ask for the taxi to meet you at the VILLAGE BUS STOP and refrain from asking to be met anywhere else, for example the Elm Tree Inn – which is near houses.
-In previous years, people waiting for a taxi have disturbed residents.
+If booking a taxi, please ask for the taxi to meet you at the VILLAGE BUS STOP and refrain from asking to be met anywhere else, for example the Elm Tree Inn – which is near houses.
+In previous years, people waiting for a taxi near the bus stop have still managed to disturb residents!
+We ask people to respect our villagers and be as quiet as they possibly can.
 The majority of villagers support our event.
 Please do not compromise this.

-Those performing and who have instruments to unload, those who have a stall at the event or those who are disabled should follow the signs for UNLOADING/DISABLED – which will take you directly to the festival site itself.
-Once unloaded, musicians, and stallholders and disabled persons vehicles MUST be moved to the car park.
+There is no parking at the event site for anyone on any of the three days.
+Those performing and who have instruments to unload, those who have a stall at the event or those who are disabled, should follow the signs for UNLOADING/DISABLED – which will take you directly to the festival site itself.
+Once unloaded, musicians, and stallholders and disabled persons’ vehicles MUST be moved to one of the car parking facilities.

 Can we bring our own alcohol to Chesil Rocks?

 The answer is no. Please do not bring or try to bring any alcohol to the event.
 It is incumbent upon us to ensure that alcohol consumption is legally and safely managed and to achieve that, we need to manage the sale and distribution of all alcohol on site.
 Prices will be reasonable and generally less than in a pub.
 Please remember that we are trying to raise funds for a crucial charity and we ask attendees to respect this.
 It is a condition of entry that those attending, including their bags etc are likely to be subject to search.

 Proof of Age

 Those who appear under the age of 25 are likely to be challenged by bar staff to prove their age.
 If you look under 25, although you are perhaps fortunate, you will need to bring suitable ID and only a photocard driving licence, a passport or a card bearing the PASS hologram will be acceptable.